Apple TV 2015 rumour round-up: What’s Apple planning for its next set-top box release?

 Apple's current set-top box (officially called the third-generation Apple TV) features the A5 processor and a 32-bit system-on-a-chip designed by Apple and manufactured by Samsung.
 The A5, which is the successor to the A4, debuted in 2011 with the release of iPad 2.

 Alongside iOS 8, Apple released new software for Apple TV that included a redesigned interface.
-It made the set-top box's interface look much more like iOS 7, Apple's version of iOS that released for iPhone and iPad in 2013.
-It's not a very dramatic overhaul, but some icons, such as Movies, TV, Shows, Music, Computers, etc, have been changed to look more bright-coloured and flat.
+It made the set-top box's interface look much more like iOS 7.
+It's not a very dramatic overhaul, but some icons, such as Movies, TV, Shows, etc, have been changed to look bright-coloured and flat.
+The software also brought a new typeface: Helvetica Neue.

 The current user interface used in the third-generation Apple TV features a rectangle tile interface.
 The tiles serve as app-like buttons or channels to Apple's streaming services, such as iTunes Radio and iMovie Theatre, as well as third-party services like Netflix and HBO Go.